-Master the euro conversion game.
+- Master the euro conversion game.
 Don’t listen to those who say to convert euro at a bank or auto club before going on a trip.
 Those places may say they will give you a good deal, but they don’t.
 Nor do the places at the airports.
 Get a bank account (Charles Schwab is a good one or try your local credit union) that has no foreign transaction fees and no currency exchange fees (look for both) so you can take money out of the ATM when you get to Europe for the best rate–the current “euro to dollar” exchange rate which fluctuates daily (xe.com is good to find current rates).
 My blog on “Euro to Dollar Conversion” helps clear things up.

 - Bring the right electrical adapters.
 Most of Europe has the same adapter for a two-pronged outlet, but Great Britain has a three-pronged one.
 Make sure your electrical devices will convert to European voltage or leave them at home.
 Your lodging will provide a hair dryer so I wouldn’t bring one (saves packing space and concerns if it will actually convert).
 I’ve had hair styling tools operate so hot that I thought they would short-circuit (and burn my hair) because they didn’t convert to the voltage as well as one would expect from a dual-voltage tool.

 - Pack light.
 Make a good packing list that plans for the type of clothes you will need for the places you plan to visit/dine in.
 In many churches, you are required to have your shoulders covered, so if you’re wearing a sleeveless top in the summer bring along a lightweight scarf or short-sleeved cardigan for those instances.
 It’s a good idea to upload a copy of your packing list to your phone.
 If your bag is lost, the list will help you with insurance.
 Even if no baggage disaster occurs, I still like to consult my list before coming home to make sure I leave with what I came.
-Here’s more packing tips and tips on how to pack everything in a carry-on.
+Here are more packing tips and tips on how to pack everything in a carry-on.

 - Tipping and other cultural differences.
 Tipping in Europe is incredibly different than in the States; it is not near as much as it is in the US, if anything.
 It is not a percentage and not everyone in service gets tipped like in the States.
 Workers there get paid a fair wage, so they don’t expect a set percentage on top of the bill.
 You may be charged a cover charge or service charge, but generally those are indicated on the menu.
-Rick Steves has a great blog on it.
+Rick Steves has a great blog on tipping.

 So now that you’ve learned my top travel tips for Europe I hope you go and make memories to last a lifetime…or until your next European adventure.